billyprice1/DNetRadio/README.md

 - 1-20 guild(s) - You can remove the `shard_ids` attribute and keep shard count at 1.
 - 20-70 guilds - You can remove the `shard_ids` attribute and change the shard count to 5.
 - 100-1000 guilds - You can remove the `shard_ids` attribute and change the shard count to 10.
-- 1000+ guilds - I'd span it over multiple servers, keep the shard count the same across all of the You can remove the `shard_ids` attribute and change the shard count to 5.
+- 1000+ guilds - I'd span it over multiple servers, keep the shard count the same across all of the servers.
+You can remove the `shard_ids` attribute and change the shard count to 5.

 Ok that is your configuration set after that!
 You can then run `py -m pip install -r requirements.txt` to install the requirements.
 If you are on a UNIX-based system, you can then run `py -m pip install uvloop` to install uvloop which is a slightly faster event loop.